 ElectriCity goes beyond public transportation and intends to revolutionize all urban transport, including the electrification of heavy trucks (e.g. refuse, dumper).
 Electrified, exhaust-free and quiet trucks would allow, for example, the collection of garbage or delivery of parcels and goods during night shifts relieving daytime traffic.
 ElectriCity has gained attention across large parts of the world.

 During the first year 5 500 visitors and around 100 delegations have showed interest in ‘bus route 55’ in Gothenburg.
 Volvo already offers electric busses and the public transport authority of Västra Götaland is planning for large scale introduction of electric busses in the city of Gothenburg and other cities in the region.
 Furthermore, the charging interface can be used by buses made by many manufacturers.
-This, may allow the system to be used as a prerequisite in procurement tenders.
+This will allow the system to be used as a prerequisite in procurement tenders.